| 1. Introduction | 2. Process Actions | 3. Backus Naur Form |

 1. Introduction

-- Device “Identifies Data With Qualifier With Model Rights” means that a named Device requests an Identify Service to provide an Identifier to the Item that includes Data, its Qualifier, and Model Rights (requested Rights) to the Item.
+- Device “Identifies Data With Qualifier With Rights (Status-Model)” means that a named Device requests an Identify Service to provide an Identifier to the Item that includes Data, its Qualifier, and requested Rights to the Item.

-- User1 “MM-Sends Message With Model Rights” to User2 means that a named User1 requests a Communicate Service to make available a Message to a named User2, with a request to grant it Rights represented by Model Rights.
+- User1 “MM-Sends Message With Model Rights” to User2 means that a named User1 requests a Communicate Service to make available a Message to a named User2, with a request to grant it Rights represented by Rights (Status=Model).

 2. Process Actions

-Process Action is a payload used by Process Action Request or Process Action Response.
-Both include:
+Process Action is a payload used by a Process Action Request or a Process Action Response that contains the elements of Table 1:

 Table 1 – Component of a Request/Response Process Action